StegoAppDB: A Forensics Image Database for Mobile Steganography

 For more information about the data in the database, please go to FAQ.

 A: Go to the “Search” link, and select either “Originals” or “Stegos.”
-Make your selection form those options to search for images with your criteria selected for searching.
+The search is an additive process, so make your selection from the options, selecting your criteria for searching.

-A: Your data file includes images, a text file that gives a record of your search parameters and a csv file that provides a list of all the attributes stored in the database for each individual image in the download file.
+A: Your data file includes images, a text file that gives a record of your search parameters and a csv file with all the attributes for each individual image in the download file.
 In addition, a link to a pdf file titled “SAD Instructions and Information” is included with each download and is also available on this webpage.
 It gives more details about the downloaded data, including more details on the file folder structure, image types, and contents of the csv files.There are more parameters provided in the csv file than are available to query on.
-EXIF data, stego app used and hidden message are some of the attributes in the csv file.
+Exposure settings, stego app used and hidden message are some of the attributes in the csv file.

 A: We define an original image to be an image acquired by the mobile phone camera.
 An original image has the default pixel dimensions as dictated by the camera app.
 An original image can be used in many ways.
 A piece can be cropped out and this smaller-sized image can be used as input/cover image to a machine learning algorithm.
 Or, an original image can be selected by the user as input to a stego app on the phone.